Stability takes Scotland to a good place - Clarke

 What do we know about Cyprus?

-This is a side that has won just four of its past 30 competitive matches, has only won two of its past 16 home European Championship qualifiers, and has lost all eight of the previous meetings with Scotland.
+This is a side that has won just four of the past 30 competitive matches, including two of 16 home European Championship qualifiers, and lost all eight of the previous meetings with Scotland.

 Temuri Ketsbaia's team don't come without threat though.
 In AIK striker Ioannis Pittas, Omonia's Loizos Loizou and fellow winger Marinos Tzionis of Sporting Kansas City, they have threats right across the front-line.